|

 This is a slightly larger photo showing the whole coil assembly including the leads.
 The loop on the left side will be twisted together to form one heavy center-tap connection.

-This photo shows the finished transformer with the 4 gauge welding wire secondary.
-In the background is a much larger transformer core that is good to about 10kW.
-Kind of a hint as to where we're headed :-).
 For general purpose use this 2 turn secondary is just about perfect.
 For heating small, especially non-magnetic objects, more turns may be added.
 Sharp readers will note that this transformer primary is wound with teflon covered wire.
 This was an early test version.
 The Litz wire version is far superior because the Litz wire does not significantly heat during a normal run.
-This is a custom transformer that I made for a client.
-It is designed to heat small brass parts and therefore has two parallel runs of 4 gauge equivalent Litz wire.
-This transformer drives a small, low turns count work coil.
-Just an example of how we can adapt this standard product to custom needs.

 This photo shows what happens when Roy is operated at high power for extended periods of time.
 The high circulating current between the capacitor, the transistors and the transformer primary is too much for the size traces uses.
 This is a limitation of ExpressPCB.
 We are now using a different CAD package and PCB vendor that can lay down wider traces with more copper.
 In the meantime, the work-around is simple.
 Solder wire (I use 12 gauge teflon-covered wire) from the ends of the affected traces.
 The wire should extend both to the transistor and the capacitor terminals.
 This should only be necessary if you're running your heater at >1200 watts for (quasi) continuous duty.
 Important Note - This heater was designed for MRO (maintenance, repair, overhaul) type jobs where an object is heated in a few seconds to a few minutes and then the heater cools while the object is worked on.
 It was not designed for continuous duty service.
 A couple of customers have discovered that it will run 1000-1200 watts continuously if a fan blows on the transformer and the inductor.
 Above 1200 watt is strictly intermittent duty.
 Both the inductor and the transformer core will overheat in a few minutes.
 We have a new version coming that will handle the high power (>3kW) continuously.
 It'll be posted here when development and testing is complete.